korayyenal/Heart-Attack-Prediction/README.md

 ## Data Description

-We applied our methods to a publicly available dataset with a size of 1700 patients.
+I applied the methods to a publicly available dataset with a size of 1700 patients.
 The dataset was collected in a clinical hospital in Krasnoyarsk, Russia from 1992-1995.
 The database contains information about 111 medical features and a binary output representing if a patient with myocardial infarction shows complications or not.

 There were several variable categories in the dataset:
 - General input values (e.g., ID, age, gender),